Learn about the differences between UI and UX (and which might be a better career for you).

 Developing user personas based on target customers

-Creating user journey maps to analyze how a customer interacts with a product
+Creating user journey maps to analyze user flow and how a customer interacts with a product

 Building wireframes and prototypes to hone in on what the final product will look like